Open Course Scheme

 Course selection

 Courses can be nominated by anyone at UQ.
-Many of the open courses we have featured have been recommended to ITaLI, some have been self-nominated, and others have come to our attention through the awards process.
-To be included in the scheme, courses must be a good example of their type, interesting and well-maintained.
+Many of the open courses we have featured have been recommended to ITaLI, some have been self-nominated, while others have come to our attention through the awards process.
+To be included in the scheme, courses must be a good example of their type, interesting and demonstrate effective teaching and learning.

 If you are an academic who would like to open your course to visitors or recommend another academic’s course, please send an email to itali@uq.edu.au.